 New Consumer Trends That CPG Marketers Should Note

-With the uptick in e-commerce and time spent on mobile devices, m-commerce is top-of-mind in 2021.
+With the uptick in e-commerce and time spent on mobile devices, m-commerce is top-of-mind.

 eMarketer research shows US retail m-commerce sales grew at 41.4% in 2020 and will grow another 15.2% in 2021, to reach $359.32 billion.
 Annual m-commerce sales are expected to nearly double between 2021 and 2025.

-With many consumers continuing to work from home, the homebody economy will persist into 2022.
+With many consumers continuing to work from home, the homebody economy is here to stay.

 When surveyed by Deloitte, US executives almost universally (95%) see the work-from-home trend continuing, and predict that the top purchase drivers will be health and safety (92%), trust (92%), and quality (88%) this year.